Owned-and-operated station: Usage of the term in the United States

-Some stations that are owned by companies that operate a network, but air another network's programming are referred to as an affiliate of the network that they carry.
-For example, WBFS-TV in Miami is owned by the CBS network's parent company Paramount Global, but has no network affiliate and airs syndicated programming; it is a Independent station.
-Prior to the September 2006 shutdown of the CBS-owned UPN television network, WBFS aired that network's programming; therefore, WBFS was a UPN O&O.
+Some stations that are owned by companies that operate a network but air another network's programming are referred to as an affiliate of the network that they carry.
+For example, WPSG in Philadelphia is owned by the CBS network's parent company Paramount Global, but has no network affiliation and airs syndicated programming; it is an independent station.
+Prior to September 2023, WPSG aired programming from The CW, which was owned by CBS at the time; therefore, WPSG was a CW O&O prior to October 2022.

 The stations carrying The WB Television Network were another exception.
-The controlling shares in the network were held by Time Warner, with minority interests from the Tribune Company and, for a portion of network's existence, the now-defunct ACME Communications.
+The controlling shares in the network were held by Time Warner through its Warner Bros. division, with minority interests from the Tribune Company and, for a portion of the network's existence, the now-defunct ACME Communications.
 While Tribune-owned stations such as WGN-TV in Chicago, WPIX in New York City and KTLA in Los Angeles (along with most of the ACME stations) aired programming from The WB, they did not fit the standard definition of an owned-and-operated station.
-A similar exception existed when UPN launched in January 1995 by co-owners Chris-Craft and Viacom.
+A similar exception existed when UPN was launched in January 1995 by co-owners Chris-Craft and Viacom.
 Each of the companies owned a number of stations that aired the network.
 However, the stations were also not considered O&Os under the initial standard definition.
 This ambiguity ended with Viacom's buyout of Chris-Craft's share of the network in 2000, which came not long after its merger with the previous CBS Corporation.
-The stations were referred to informally as UPN O&Os (Chris-Craft later sold its stations to Fox Television Stations, the subsidiary of the then News Corporation that primarily operates Fox's O&Os, in 2000).
+The stations were referred to informally as "UPN O&Os" (Chris-Craft later sold its stations to Fox Television Stations, the subsidiary of the then News Corporation that primarily operates Fox's O&Os, in 2000).